A Glimpse of Paradise

-A Glimpse of Paradise is a 1934 British crime film directed by Ralph Ince and starring George Carney, Eve Lister and Wally Patch.
+A Glimpse of Paradise is a lost 1934 British crime film directed by Ralph Ince and starring George Carney, Eve Lister and Wally Patch.
+It was written by Michael Barringer and Sam Mintz.
 It was made as a quota quickie at Teddington Studios by the British subsidiary of Warner Brothers.

-It is now considered a lost film.
+Preservation status

+The British Film Institute has classed A Glimpse of Paradise as a lost film.
+Its National Archive holds a collection of stills but no film or video materials.